petedodd/DRHHCM/README.md

     └── utils
 ```

-NB data is excluded from the repo - it must be created by hand in the right relative location for scripts to write large temporary data to.
+NB the folder data/ is excluded from the repo - it must be created by hand in the right relative location for scripts to write large temporary data to.
+All necessary input data to run the analysis is in indata/.

 ## Dependencies